-Three basic types of addressing create the address of the next microinstruction to be executed.
-Normal addressing is the simplest case.
-The next address is specified by the current microinstruction.
-Field-selection addressing uses an instruction register field to specify the address for the next microinstruction.
-In decoding addressing (using the decoder control store) the instruction buffer specifies the next address (section 8 in this manual describes the use of this feature).
+Three basic types of addressing create the address of the next microinstruction to be executed in three ways.
+Normal addressing is the simplest case in which the next address is determined by the current microinstruction and the instruction register field specify the address for the next microinstruction.
+In decode addressing (using the decoder control store) the instruction buffer specifies the next address (section 8 in this manual describes the use of this feature).